August Wilson sitting on steps.

 News

-Join us on Friday, November 21, 2025 from 10-11:30 a.m. in Archives & Special Collections Instruction Room (Hillman Library, 3rd Floor) with Kenn Kaufman, naturalist and author of The Birds That Audubon Missedas he explores the historic rivalry that helped to shape John James Audubon's spectacular Birds of America.
-When Audubon set out to compile his Birds of America, he faced… more
+Join us on Friday, November 21, 2025 from 10-11:30 a.m. in Archives & Special Collections Instruction Room, Hillman Library with Kenn Kaufman, naturalist and author of The Birds That Audubon Missedas he explores the historic rivalry that helped to shape Audubon's spectacular Birds of America.
+When Audubon set out to compile his Birds of America, he faced a challenge: Alexander… more

 Explore the latest soundscape radio-art piece by August Wilson Archive Community-Artist Scholar, Ricardo iamuuri Robinson.
 “The Gospel According to WILSON” uses excerpts from interviews with the late playwright August Wilson to convey contemporary messages.
 It transforms Wilson’s spoken words into a cohesive experimental jazz vocalese, creating a recycled stream of consciousness that bridges historical language with… more